gwfellows/High-Impact-Engineers.github.io/pages/career.md

 permalink: /career/
 ---

 You will probably spend about 80,000 hours working.
 That makes your career one of the biggest ways you can have a positive impact.
+So you should probably spend a lot of time thinking about your career if you care about your impact!

 ## Conversations with engineers

-Check out our [podcast](https://high-impact-engineers.github.io/podcast/) for interviews with engineers working on nuclear security, pandemic preparedness, animal welfare, and more!
+Check out our [podcast](./podcast.md) for interviews with engineers working on nuclear security, pandemic preparedness, animal welfare, and more!

 ## Other resources to check out